CodeWithTai/Data-Analyst/README.md

 ## 📌 Overview

-This project digs into a snapshot of the AI job market to answer a question I was genuinely curious about: **which AI skills are worth learning — the popular ones, or the ones nobody's talking about?**
+If you wanted to break into AI right now, what should you actually learn?
+The obvious answer — "learn Python, it's everywhere" — turns out to only be half the story.

-It started as a practice project for learning pandas and matplotlib (loosely following the structure of Luke Barousse's Python data analysis course), then turned into a full mini-analysis once I found a dataset I actually cared about.
+This project digs into a snapshot of the AI job market to answer the question I was genuinely curious about: **which AI skills are worth learning — the popular ones, or the ones nobody's talking about?** It started as a practice project for learning pandas and matplotlib (loosely following the structure of Luke Barousse's Python data analysis course), then turned into a full mini-analysis once I found a dataset I actually cared about.

 ---